 - Preheat the oven to 350°F and line baking sheets with parchment paper or a silicone mat.
 Also, prepare a small glass with ice and water in order to have very cold ice water to pull the dough together.

 - In a large bowl, cream the butter and sugar together with a hand mixer.
-Add flour, salt, and vanilla and mix continue mixing.
+Add flour, salt, and vanilla, and continue mixing.
 Next, add the prepared ice water to help combine everything.
-The dough will be VERY crumbly at this point, don't panic
+The dough will be very crumbly at this point, don't panic

-- Spread the melted caramel with a spoon over each cooled cookie and let set/cool completely.
+- Spread the melted caramel over each cooled cookie with a spoon and let it set completely.

 Notes

-- To flatten the cookies, use a flat bottomed glass or bowl.
-I actually used a tortilla press and it worked perfectly, but not everyone has this tool.
+- To flatten the cookies, use a flat-bottomed glass or bowl.
+I used a heavy glass, and it worked perfectly.

-- Adding vegetable or coconut oil to the chocolate will help make it easier to spread and gives it a nice shine once it cools.
+- Adding vegetable or coconut oil to the chocolate will help make it easier to spread and give it a nice shine once it cools.
 This step is optional, but I recommend it.

 - Make sure you melt the caramel and chocolate in intervals in the microwave.
 Although it's tempting to heat it for longer times to go faster, you will risk burning the caramel or chocolate.

-- Also, make sure the bowl you use to melt the chocolate has no water in it or the chocolate will seize and you will have to start over.
+- Make sure the bowl you use to melt the chocolate has no water in it, or the chocolate will seize, and you will have to start over.

 Nutrition